vaaniarora/PyRTL/README.md

 ### Package Contents

-If you are just getting started with PyRTL it is suggested that you start with the `examples` first to get a sense of the "thinking with PyRTLs" required to design hardware in this way.
+If you are just getting started with PyRTL it is suggested that you start with the `examples/` first to get a sense of the "thinking with PyRTLs" required to design hardware in this way.
 If you are looking for a deeper understanding, dive into the code for the object `Block`.
 It is the core data structure at the heart of PyRTL and defines its semantics at a high level -- everything is